1,001 Sayings and Deeds of the Prophet

 A sample of this weirdness has to do with honey.
-In the Koran, Allah, Who is not amused as His tirade against the teenager and her slightly older accomplice will attest, does not tell us whose idea it was to use the Prophet's love of honey to have some fun at His Messenger's expense.
-For that we have to look to the hadiths.
-In the first two narrations we are told that the prank was concocted by the Prophet's two youngest wives, Aisha and Hafsa.
+In the Koran, Allah, Who is not amused as His tirade against the teenaged Aisha and her slightly older accomplice will attest, does not tell us whose idea it was to use the Prophet's love of honey to have some fun at His spokesperson's expense.
+For that, we have to look to the hadiths.
+In the first two narrations we are told that the prank was concocted by Muhammad's two youngest wives, Aisha and Hafsa.

 Narrated Ubaid bin Umar:

 I heard Aisha saying, "The Prophet used to stay for a long while with Zanab bint Jahsh and drink honey at her house.
 So Hafsa and I decided that if the Prophet came to anyone of us, she should say [to] him, 'I detect the smell of Maghafir (a nasty smelling gum) in you.
 Have you eaten Maghafir?'"